mcbobby69/EAC-Emulator/README.md

 Includes
 - Full Emulation for Easy Anti Cheat
 - Packet Manipulation
-- Also Comes with simple injector that doesn't leave anything behind
-- Supports windows 10 and 11 all versions
+- Supports windows 10 and 11 ( also supports PRO Versions of windows )

-Supports 32bit and 64bit games
+Supports 64bit games
-Requires VM Software to be downloaded
+Requires VM Software to be downloaded if on windows 11